knxd/knxd/README.md

     Also hopefully-fixed USB retry and shutdown handling so that the "retry" filter can do its work.

+  * Replies from devices in programming mode are no longer retransmitted to the originating interface.

 * 0.14.32

   * Tags no longer use a leading 'v'.